 Fostering Interfaith Dialogue

-In this fashion, Merrimack, as a Catholic institution, will advance the promise of the Second Vatican Council to “recognize, preserve and promote the good things, spiritual and moral, as well as the socio-cultural values” among different religions (Nostra Aetate #2).
+These goals advance the promise of the Second Vatican Council to “recognize, preserve and promote the good things, spiritual and moral, as well as the socio-cultural values” among different religions (Nostra Aetate #2).

 As a College founded and sponsored by the Order of Saint Augustine, Merrimack is inspired by Augustine’s vision that “there is no one in the human race to whom we do not owe love (Letter 130:13),” and his urging that in dialogue and conversation we always “audi alteram partem - listen to the other (De duabus Animabus 16:2).”